-If any item in the checks before starting engine is not working properly, have it inspected and repaired before operating the outboard motor.
-Otherwise an accident could occur.
+If any item in "Checks before starting engine" is not working properly, have it inspected and repaired before operating the outboard motor.
+Otherwise, an accident could occur.

 Do not start the engine out of water.
-Over-

-heating and serious engine damage can occur.
+Overheating and serious engine damage can occur.